Shahzod-CBU/survey_bot/README.md

 - Gathering feedback for events or services.

 Developed by **Shakhzod**, this tool provides a seamless and efficient way to conduct surveys and collect feedback via Telegram, tailored to handle multilingual surveys and large-scale responses.

----

-Let me know if you'd like to refine or add more details!